ivelasq/automated-quarto-dashboards-slides/README.md

 ## End-to-end workflow with Posit Team, May 2024

 Welcome to the GitHub repository for the slides showcased in Posit's "End-to-End Workflow with Posit Team" webinar in May 2024.
+[See them on Posit Connect](https://colorado.posit.co/rsc/inflation-explorer-slides/).

 [Visit the main repository for the project](https://github.com/posit-marketing/inflation-explorer).